mebitek/TasmotaInverter/README.md

 ### Configuration

+You need to configure you Tasmota MQQT to point to Venus OS MQTT broker

 * #### GUI
     You can configure directly from gui-v1 interface `Settings` -> `Tasmota Inverter`

 * #### Manual
     See config.sample.ini and amend for your own needs.
 Copy to /data/conf as `tasmota.config.ini`
+    - In `[Setup]` set `TasmotaIp` to remote control the device (On|Off) via GUI
+    - In `MQTTBroker` configure your MQQT broker, default is the Venus OS MQTT broker (127.0.0.1)

-    In `[Topics]` section you can specify the L1 phase topic and the status topic.
+    - In `[Topics]` section you can specify the L1 phase topic and the status topic.
 Check your tasmota device MQTT broker to get the correct ones

       Example:

           `L1 = tele/tasmota_4B0B98/SENSOR`
           `CONFIG = tele/tasmota_4B0B98/STATE`
           `LWT = tele/tasmota_4B0B98/LWT`

-    In `[Warnings]` section you can specify the High temperature alarm limit, the overload alarm limit (10% tolerance will be added during calculation) and the Low Battery Voltage alarm limit
+    - In `[Warnings]` section you can specify the High temperature alarm limit, the overload alarm limit (10% tolerance will be added during calculation) and the Low Battery Voltage alarm limit.
+All this settings will raise a warning notification

-    In `[Setup]` set `TasmotaIp` to remote control the device (On|Off) via GUI

-    In `[Options]` set `LowBatteryShutdown` to shut down the tasmota device when battery voltage drops under the limit
+    - In `[Options]` set `LowBatteryShutdown` to shut down the tasmota device when battery voltage drops under the limit and `ChargeDetected` as Tasmnota will not power on after a low battery shutdown event until the charge detected value has not been reached